Timmy-Bergkvist/Pralinorskan-app/README.md

   - **Checkout:** Contains a form to be filled by the customer to make the payment and delivery.

-  - **Profile:** Containing customer information and the options to edit customer information.
+  - **Profile:** Containing customer information and the options to edit and delete customer information.

   - **Order history:** Containing information of previous purchases.